Learning German

 GERMAN COURSES IN INNSBRUCK

-On the website of the Integration Office of the Tyrolean Regional Government there is an up-to-date list of providers of German courses in Innsbruck.
+The various other options for learning German in Tyrol are summarised on a page of the Integration Office of the Tyrolean Regional Government.
+There is an up-to-date list of providers of German courses in Innsbruck.
 It includes German language courses offered by private and public institutions, courses especially for women, courses for the workplace, learning cafés etc.

-The widest range of courses, with classes held in various locations in the Tyrol, is offered by the following public institutions: Wirtschaftsförderungsinstitut (WiFi) Tirol, Berufsförderungsinstitut (BFI) Tirol or Volkshochschule (VHS)
+The widest range of courses with classes held in various locations in the Tyrol, is offered by the following public institutions: Wirtschaftsförderungsinstitut (WiFi) Tirol, Berufsförderungsinstitut (BFI) Tirol or VHS (Volkshochschule).
+Interesting offers such as language tandems or German conversation in your area are also waiting for you in the Innsbruck neighbourhood centres (Stadtteiltreffs).

 Online offers for German as a foreign language are available, for example, free of charge from the ÖIF (see below) and for a fee from the Goethe-Institut.